veithen/veithen.github.io/_posts/2013-11-18-iowait-linux.md

 Note that you need to execute this as `root` and if necessary change the input file to the appropriate block device for your hard disk.

-Looking at the CPU stats in `top` (press `1` to get per-CPU statistics), you will see something like
+Looking at the CPU stats in `top` (press `1` to get per-CPU statistics), you should see something like
 this:

     %Cpu0  :  3,1 us, 10,7 sy,  0,0 ni,  3,5 id, 82,4 wa,  0,0 hi,  0,3 si,  0,0 st